 The below photo was taken at f/5.6 – if I had cropped the subject closer, I would have used a wider aperture, but f/5.6 at this distance creates the same effect – always test different aperture settings to see which works best:

 Some people make the mistake of only photographing natural objects in their garden – flowers, trees, insects, etc. Do not do this!
 There is so much more you can create interesting photos from aside from gorgeous flowers.

 When creating garden photography, I photograph anything and everything.
 I have taken photos of old lawnmowers, greenhouses, basketballs and more.
 Manmade objects are just as interesting and can produce some unusual, but effective garden photos.

-In the example below, I simply took a photo of an old pair of trainers on a patio – the textures and patterns of the trainers create a pleasing effect:
+In the example below, I simply took a photo of an old pair of sneakers on a patio – the textures and patterns of the trainers create a pleasing effect:

 If you are lucky, your garden may be frequented by wildlife.
 This varies with the seasons.
 My parents, for example, have multiple bird feeders in their garden which attracts various bird species.
 Gardens with trees can attract squirrels, and flowers obviously attract bees and other insects.

 One of the best wildlife garden photography tips I can give is to use shutter priority mode and fast shutter speed.
 Fast shutter speed allows you to capture the animal or insect in fine detail without motion blur.
 A tripod can help improve stability to ensure that your garden wildlife shots are crystal clear.

 Even in plain gardens, there is still an abundance of color.
 Green grass, colored stones, textured fence panels – everywhere you look in a garden you can find different colors.
 Use this explosion of varying color to your advantage.